alrevuelta/myblog/_posts/2024-04-26-fft-polynomials.md

 {2}\times{5} = 10
 $$

-Then we move the flipped version of `q` one element to the left.
+Then we move the flipped version of `q` one element to the right.

 $$
 \begin{matrix}